Track: Advanced Continuity

-Prerequisites: 5 years of business continuity experience; passing score on the Qualifying Examination
+Prerequisites: 5 years of business continuity experience; passing score on the DRI Qualifying Examination, Audit Examination or Healthcare Examination

 16 Continuing Education Activity Points (CEAPs) may be awarded toward recertification if applicable.